Zuehlke/machines-code-people/articles/aprg.md

 Now, when this gets executed the corresponding infrastructure and connectors are created and the system is ready to be used according to its description in the code.

-Note that the implementation is based on our extension of Structurizr, an executable ADL which also allows to generate architectural diagrams.
+Note that the implementation is based on Structurizr, an executable ADL which also allows to generate architectural diagrams.
 Therefore we may additionally generate up-to-date views of our current models as needed in the system's Architecture Guidebook, for instance.

 In case we need to evolve or refactor the architecture we must work directly with the code.
 Only by this means we are able to modify the actual system and hence the model is always in sync with code and infrastructure.
-Of course we could also change the system directly, but this is similar to change something in a running system without modifying the underlying source code in the repository.
+Of course we could also change the system directly, but this is similar to changing something in a running system without modifying the underlying source code in the repository.

 ## Envisioned Development Workflow

-(TBD section is still too long)
+(TBD section is still too long > einfach als 2.ter Artikel?)

 How does the APRG approach integrate in the development workflow of a software product?
 We think the first important step is to have the model managed in the same repositories like the source code that implements the functionality of the system.
-This provides the very basis to evolve the approach even further, towards an approach of system development that allows to validate and test architectural decisions similar to BDD [todo link BDD] for functional acceptance.
+This provides the very basis towards an approach of system development that allows to validate and test architectural decisions similar to BDD [todo link BDD] for functional acceptance.

 ### Version Control and Executability